-As a reader and viewer, I rarely shy away from content displaying violence, cruelty, or explicit sex, as long as it advances the plot and is authentic to the setting and circumstances of the story.
-However, as a writer, I’m squeamish about it.
+As a reader and viewer, I rarely shy away from content displaying violence, cruelty, or explicit sex.
+As long as the action advances the plot and remains authentic to the setting and circumstances of the story, it’s acceptable.

 I’ve read four of the books from George R.R.
 Martin’s A Song of Fire and Ice sequence and have watched every episode of Game of Thrones.
 I’m a huge fan of Netflix’s House of Cards and Orange is the New Black; and, I am anxiously awaiting the next season of Peaky Blinders.

-From researching the historical background for my novel Hattie’s Place, I became aware of the gritty features of life in the South at the turn of the twentieth century, which included vigilantism, lynching, murder, demagoguery, disenfranchisement by sex and race, poverty,disease, and illiteracy,to name a few.
+From researching the historical background for my novel Hattie’s Place, I became aware of the gritty features of life in the South at the turn of the twentieth century.
+Those included vigilantism, lynching, murder, demagoguery, disenfranchisement by sex and race, poverty,disease, and illiteracy,to name a few.
 Any one of those conditions would provide ripe content for exploiting into juicy, page-turning narrative.
 But somehow, in Hattie’s Place I couldn’t persuade myself to get my hands dirty.

 To start with, I’m a fledgling novelist and haven’t quite got my wings.
 As I mature as a writer, I’ll probably expand my range.
 But don’t expect to read about any steamy sexual encounters or stumble across any disemboweled corpses in my books just yet!

 Another reason I shy away from writing “blood and guts” narrative is that I’m much more of a character-driven writer than an action-driven one.
 That’s something I want to work on, because I think that a really good story contains a well-developed character emotional plot line as well as a dramatic action plot line.